celluloid/celluloid/README.md

 Status
 ------

-The rudiments of TCPServer and TCPSocket are in place and ready to use.
+The rudiments of TCPServer TCPSocket, and UNIXSocket are in place and ready to use.
 It is now fully nonblocking, including DNS resolution, which effectively makes Celluloid::IO feature complete as a nonblocking I/O system.

 Basic UDPSocket support is in place.
 On JRuby, recvfrom makes a blocking call as the underlying recvfrom_nonblock call is not supported by JRuby.

-No UNIXSocket support yet, sorry (patches welcome!)

 Contributing to Celluloid::IO
 -----------------------------